chumager/promise-helpers/README.md

 ```
 will print _Hello World_ because it resolves in 500ms and the timeout was 1000ms.
 ### timeoutDefault.
-Like **timeout** but supports a "default" value, so un case of timeout you can avoid the rejection and replace it with a default value.
+Like **timeout** but supports a "default" value, so in case of timeout you can avoid the rejection and replace it with a default value.

 Signature:
 ```js